krausality/4gpt/README.md

 - 🗂️ Generates a file structure overview as a tree + JSON
 - 📂 **Whitelist-based filtering:** only files matching `include_patterns` are collected (see [How File Filtering Works](#-how-file-filtering-works))
+- 📏 **File size display:** shows human-readable file sizes (B, KB, MB, GB) for each collected file
 - 🧠 Local and global configuration management (`--global-config`)
-- ✅ Temporary or permanent changes with `--permanent`
+- ✅ Temporary or permanent changes with `--permanent`)
 - 🔍 Dry-run mode to preview filtering before execution

 ## ⚡ Quick Install (Recommended)